- Historical Dance

 Like so many things in history, the exact point at which "Swing Dancing" began is hard to pin down, and depends much upon your definitions, keeping in mind that the people of time might not have necessarily shared your terminology or organizational schema.

-As often happens, "Swing" music came first, and it took dancing a few years to decide that what was being done to that music constituted "Swing" dancing.
+As often happens, "Swing" music came first, and it took dancers a few years to decide that what was being done to that music constituted "Swing" dancing.

 Here's my understanding of the sequence of things.